The Law of Non-Contradiction: Comparisons to the work of the Coens

 Many reviewers saw in Gloria's pose in the episode (pictured right) a reference to the iconic picture from Barton Fink (left).

-As most episodes of Fargo, "The Law of Non-Contradiction" drew comparisons with the works of the Coen brothers, most notably in this occurrence with a sub-plot in the original film revolving around Mike Yanagita, which Fargo creator Noah Hawley had acknowledged in the past as one of the show's main influences; in the film, Marge Gunderson, while in Minneapolis, meets up with Mike, a former classmate from her hometown that she hasn't seen in a long time.
+As most episodes of Fargo, "The Law of Non-Contradiction" drew comparisons with the works of the Coen brothers, most notably in this occurrence with a subplot in the original film revolving around Mike Yanagita, which Fargo creator Noah Hawley had acknowledged in the past as one of the show's main influences; in the film, Marge Gunderson, while in Minneapolis, meets up with Mike, a former classmate from her hometown that she hasn't seen in a long time.
 There, he tells her that he married an old mutual friend of theirs who has since died, tearfully confesses his loneliness since her death, and unsuccessfully tries to seduce her.
 Marge is sympathetic towards Mike, but ultimately learns that everything he told her was a lie.
 With a new look at the human capacity to deceive, she immediately returns to question Jerry Lundegaard a second time, realizing that he may have lied to her.
 To Scott Tobias of The New York Times, the episode is "basically an hourlong Mike Yanagita scene", as Gloria is "learning about secrets and lies and then coming back to her own town with unlocked doors, bringing with her a keener sense of the possibilities."
 Other reviewers also drew comparisons with the Yanagita subplot.

 Many reviewers noticed that, in addition to several of the episode's elements and themes being reminiscent of Barton Fink, Gloria's pose while she thinks on a beach is a reference to the picture Barton Fink is obsessed with in the film.
 It was also noticed that the previous scene, a conversation between Gloria and Vivian Lord, takes place in a diner featured in The Big Lebowski.

 Parallels were also drawn between the episode and the films The Hudsucker Proxy and The Man Who Wasn't There.